intrig-unicamp/BB-Gen/README.md

                            In case of more than one, separated the list with coma e.g. 64,215,514.
                            Default: 64
+    -p4                   Specify a P4 code to autogenerates the traces
+                           Default: none
     -u , --usecase        Use Case:
                            macsad
                            Default: none